seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 $$h_\theta^{(i)}(x) = P(y = i | x ; \theta)$$

 To make new prediction for a new sample $$x$$: $$\text{prediction}=\max_i( h_\theta ^{(i)}(x) $$.

+## VII.
+Regularization (Week 3)

+### The Problem of Overfitting
+A model that is too simple can lead to underfitting (or high bias).
+Conversely, a model that is too complex can lead to overfitting (or high variance), meaning that the learned hypothesis fits the train set very well but fail to generalize to new examples.

+There are two main options to address the issue of overfitting:
+1. Reduce the number of features.
+2. Regularization.

+### Cost Function

+### Regularized Linear Regression

+### Regularized Logistic Regression